 (cathodic) copper metal.
-Galvanized steel nails / fasteners will corrode rapidly if used on copper roofing.
+Galvanized steel nails/fasteners will corrode rapidly if used on copper roofing.

 6. Many organizations and individuals have published corrosion tables.
-All of the tend to rank corrosion rates in non-quantitative terms such as mild, moderate and severe.
+All of them tend to rank corrosion rates in non-quantitative terms such as mild, moderate and severe.
 Rates of corrosion are also affected by conditions such as seacoast, dry inland, acid rain and polluted industrial atmospheres.

 The same would happen with galvanized steel eavestrough.

-So you have a choice of Copper, Copper clad stainless, terne coated stainless, bare stainless or some kind of plastic.
+So you have a choice of Copper, Copper clad stainless, terne-coated stainless, bare stainless or some kind of plastic.

 GTA local Eavestrough | Gutter professionals – Maxima Aluminum LTD